 If your slipcover doesn’t have a zipper opening, attach the back and left skirt ends just as you did with the other panels.

-OK, now that your skirt is finished, the next thing to do is to make your cushion cover.
+OK, now that your skirt is finished, the next thing to do is cut and sew your cushion cover.

 Step 1: Trace & Cut Cushion Cover